bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 **Administrativa**

-- The BIH clusters are the cluster of the Berlin Institute of Health (BIH) and is located in Buch and operated by BIH HPC IT.
+- The BIH HPC 4 Research cluster of the Berlin Institute of Health (BIH) is located in Buch and operated by BIH HPC IT.
   The cluster is open for users of both BIH/Charite and MDC.
 - The MAX cluster is the cluster of the Max Delbrueck Center (MDC) in Buch.
-  This cluster is used by the researchers at MDC and integrates a lot of infrastructure of the MDC.
+  This cluster is used by the researchers at MDC and integrates with a lot of infrastructure of the MDC.

 Request for both systems are handled separately, depending on the user's affiliation with research/service groups.

 **Hardware and Systems**

 - Both clusters consist of similar hardware for the compute nodes and both feature a DDN system at different number of nodes and different storage volume.
-- Both clusters run CentOS but at potentially different version.
+- Both clusters run CentOS/rocky but at potentially different version.
 - BIH HPC uses the Slurm workload manager whereas MAX uses Univa Grid Engine.
 - The BIH cluster has a significantly faster internal network (40GB/s optical).